amanda-macri/web-design-1-final-project/README.md

 ## Requirements:
-- Create a separate folder for your CSS file DONE
+- Create a separate folder for your CSS file
 - Use a Google font of your choice for the webpage.
 If you are not interested in sourcing one or adding a personal touch, you can use 'Open Sans' - bold and regular.
 - The maximum width of the container is 1280px.
 This would be applied to each section (preferably using a reusable class like 'wrapper').
 DONE
 - Color values used in the layout: #0E1215, #FAFAFA #000 and white